thexavier666/collab/README.md

  * Added a configuration file named 'config.py' which consists of getter functions of different constants which are used by the various components of the system
  * Daemonized the listener thread
  * All downloads will take place in the current directory of the application while the uploads are saved in the collab directory
+ * Integration of hash function
+ * Made a dictionary of files stored in the current node
+ * Upload and download amounts now currently reflect what actually happens

 ## How to run Collab
  * Run the following command for each node